Oil prices rise for a second day on China demand, U.S. stockpile drop

 The steady demand growth in China is occurring as a deal between the Organization of the Petroleum Exporting Countries (OPEC) and its allies, including Russia, to limit their output by 1.2 million bpd in 2019 has curtailed global supplies.

-Crude oil supply has also declined in 2019 as the United States an imposed economic sanctions on OPEC members Venezuela and Iran.
+Crude oil supply has also declined this year as the United States has imposed economic sanctions on OPEC members Venezuela and Iran.

 The tightening supply and demand fundamentals have pushed WTI up more than 40 percent this year and Brent up by more than 30 percent.